34 Fair Haven Merchants Invite Visitors to ‘Shop Small’

 FAIR HAVEN – When SadieJames boutique owner Chelsea Delaney talks about last year’s “Shop Small” promotion in Fair Haven, she recalls she had to step out of her shop.

 “Last year was fantastic.
-I had to walk out of my store because there was so many people in it,” she recalls.
+I had to walk out of my store because there were so many people in it,” she recalls.

 On Saturday, Nov.
 24, the Fair Haven Business Association is hoping for the same buzz, biz and beautiful weather.
 Like last year, they are providing a bright red trolley with holiday tunes to shuttle shoppers to six stops along River Road and Fair Haven Road between 11 a.m. and 4 p.m., in an effort to introduce their locally focused businesses and restaurants in the historic district and in the northern downtown area.